_10B1768.webp

 How You Can Help

-The world’s last remaining inland temperate rainforest is threatened today by unsustainable industrial logging and other resource extraction activities.
-We aim to create a future for this ecosystem that works for ancient forests and people alike, but we cannot achieve our goals alone.
-Find out how you can help.
+The world’s last remaining inland temperate rainforest and one of the planet’s most unique populations of caribou is threatened today by unsustainable industrial logging and other resource extraction activities.
+Help create a future that works for ancient forests, caribou and people alike.

 The Book